takesofficial/cissp/domain2.md

 ---

 ## 📦 What Was Intentionally Removed (Too Long / Not Test-Critical)

-These topics appear in full textbooks but are **not** test-critical for CISSP Domain 2 and were intentionally excluded to keep this chapter compact:

 - Full government classification procedures and clearance adjudication
 - Detailed GDPR article-by-article legal analysis
 - All U.S.-specific data disposal statutes and case law